Finding athletic footwear used to be fairly easy.

 Let’s start with a few fan favorites:.

-Reebok: The official shoe of CrossFit.
+Reebok CrossFit Shoes: The official shoe of CrossFit.
 For 10 years.
 Enough said.
+Check out the Reebok CrossFit Nano Series for just one example.

-Nike: Legally speaking, Reebok doesn’t make a CrossFit shoe.
+Nike: Legally speaking, Nike doesn’t make a CrossFit shoe.

 But that hasn’t stopped Nike.